jepiqueau/stencil-pwa-couchdb-pouchdb-app-starter/readme.md

 node server
 ```

 .
-Preload some data in the database if you wish (not required, you can start creating news from the client app)
+Preload some data in the database if you wish (not required, you can start creating news from the client app). these scripts require curl

 on MAC OSX
 ```